-Upon disposition of the motion, the Clerk of the District Court shall immediately transmit a copy of the District Court order to the Clerk of the Bankruptcy Court.
-If the motion is granted the Clerk of the Bankruptcy Court will proceed to prepare and transmit the record on appeal.
-A new District Court case number will be assigned to the appeal but it will be assigned to the same Judge who granted the motion for leave to appeal.
+Upon disposition of the motion, the Clerk of the District Court immediately shall transmit a copy of the District Court order to the Clerk of the Bankruptcy Court.
+If the motion for leave to appeal is granted, the appeal will proceed under the original case number and the Clerk of the Bankruptcy Court will prepare and transmit the record on appeal.